christophergaughan/Monoclonal_Antibody_Sialylation/README.md

 ## Overview

-This repository contains a Google Colab notebook that demonstrates sophisticated analysis of antibody glycosylation patterns and their impact on computational antibody design workflows.
+This repository contains a Google Colab notebooks that demonstrate sophisticated analysis of antibody glycosylation patterns and their impact on computational antibody design workflows.
 The toolkit addresses a critical gap in current antibody design methods: most computational tools ignore post-translational modifications, particularly glycosylation, leading to designs that fail when tested against physiologically relevant, glycosylated targets.

 ## Scientific Motivation